 Spending Abroad With Your Discover or Amex Card

 MasterCard claims acceptance in 210 countries and territories, well in excess of other cards.
 Discover claims to be accepted in 185 countries and territories, and Amex says it has American Express Travel Services locations in more than 140 countries.
 Depending on where you travel, it might be challenging to find a merchant who accepts American Express.

 Wherever you're traveling, check with your credit card's customer service representatives to see where your card will be accepted abroad.
 In addition, let them know where you're traveling to so that you don't arrive only to find that your card is always declined for potential fraud.

 Choosing and Charging Wisely With Amex or Discover

-If you have an Amex or Discover card in your wallet, enjoy your perks.
-But when using credit cards to make payments online or in-store, it’s best to be prepared: Have your Visa or MasterCard on you just in case, or you might be stuck with an unusable credit card, and a bill you’re not able to pay — even if you can afford to.
+If you have an Amex or Discover card in your wallet, enjoy the perks.
+But be prepared: Have a Visa or MasterCard on you just in case, or you might be stuck with an unusable credit card and a bill you're not able to pay — even if you can afford to.

 Paul Sisolak contributed to the reporting for this article.